 6.1 In the event of any conflict or inconsistency between this DTA and Applicable Laws, Applicable Laws shall prevail.
 In the event of any conflict or inconsistency between the terms of this DTA and the terms of the Agreement, the terms of this DTA shall prevail solely to the extent that the subject matter concerns the transfer of Personal Data in connection with the Prospect Engine.

 6.2 To the extent that it is determined by any data protection authority that the Agreement or this DTA is insufficient to comply with Applicable Laws or changes to Applicable Laws, Customer and Terminus agree to cooperate in good faith to amend the Agreement or this DTA or enter into further mutually agreeable data processing agreements in an effort to comply with all Applicable Laws.

 6.3 Each Party’s liability arising out of or related to this DTA, whether in contract, tort or under any other theory of liability, is subject to the limitations of liability contained in the Agreement.
 For the avoidance of doubt, each reference herein to the “DTA” means this DTA including its exhibits and appendices.

 6.4 This DTA is without prejudice to the rights and obligations of the Parties under the Agreement which shall continue to have full force and effect.
-This DTA only applies to the extent Terminus provides Supplementary Data to Customer.
+This DTA only applies to the extent Terminus provides Supplementary Data to Customer in connection with the Prospect Engine.
 This DTA together with the Agreement is the final, complete and exclusive agreement of the Parties with respect to the subject matter hereof and supersedes and merges all prior discussions and agreements between the Parties with respect to such subject matter.